joebarteam11/EGR/README.md

 For Methane,
 $$S_{x}=\left.\frac{X_{O_{2}}}{X_{fuel}}\right|_{stoech}=2$$

-(hardcoded value for now, enhancement would be at list to be able to provide it with other parameters)
+(hardcoded value for now, enhancement would be at least to be able to provide it with the other parameters)

 ## EGR rate